About me

 I grew up during a time of increasing awareness of climate change and urgent calls for sustainability, which profoundly shaped both my worldview and academic trajectory.
 At sixteen, I chose to study engineering, believing that science and technology could lead the way toward sustainable futures.
 This was during the “boom” of renewable energies, promoted by various global insitutions like the IPCC.
 Over time, I witnessed climate change intensify and intertwine with local and global crises, disproportionately affecting those least responsible for socio-environmental degradation.
 This realisation prompted me to re-evaluate the role of technology and expand my inquiry into the social, political, and spatial dimensions of climate change.
 Through this process, I took a “humanities turn” in my career, transitioning from a technical to an inter- and trans-disciplinary pathway.

-With academic training in Mechanical Engineering (Federal University of Santa Catarina, Brazil) and Energy & Environment (Sorbonne, France), a PhD in Civil Engineering (KU Leuven, Belgium), and a postdoctoral fellowship on socio-spatial inequalities (TU Delft, The Netherlands), my transdisciplinary journey has equipped me to engage critically with the ways space, knowledge, and technology intersect in shaping collective imaginaries.
-Contributing to the fields of socio-technical transitions, spatial studies, and participatory planning, my work focuses on the geographies of inequality, the role of digital technologies in shaping space and mediating civic participation, and the governance dynamics that underpin sustainability transitions.
+I have an interdisciplinary academic background, with academic degrees in Engineering (Federal University of Santa Catarina, Brazil) and Energy & Environment (Sorbonne, France), a PhD in Building Physics and Sustainable Design (KU Leuven, Belgium), and a postdoctoral fellowship on socio-spatial inequalities (TU Delft, The Netherlands).
+This journey across disciplines has equipped me to engage critically with the ways space, knowledge, and technology intersect in shaping collective imaginaries of how we should live.

 Positionality statement